mukund109/vow/README.md

 ## persisting changes
 This is a complex issue
-  * Some sheet attributes are used for re-creating the table e.g.  view, query_params, dbtype
+  * Some table attributes are used for re-creating the table e.g.  view, query_params, dbtype
-  * Other sheet attributes inform the look of the sheet e.g. wrapped_col_indices, desc
+  * Other table attributes inform the look of the table e.g. wrapped_col_indices, desc
 * the `source` attribute is used to re-create the lineage
-  * there's still no explicit way to find which operation was used to transform older sheet into current one.
+  * there's still no explicit way to find which operation was used to transform older table into current one.
 This info is implicitly stored in desc

-There are also in-memory sheets created at the start of the application.
+There are also in-memory tables created at the start of the application.
 Should they be persisted?
-No Its ok if the master and about sheet cannot be re-created from storage Only need to make sure that the uid for these sheets is mapped to their in-memory objects for lookup
+No Its ok if the master and about table cannot be re-created from storage Only need to make sure that the uid for these tables is mapped to their in-memory objects for lookup

 For now, doing the following:
-Persist all sheet attributes, including visual ones Don't persist in-memory sheets (i.e. sheets where dbtype = 'memory')
+Persist all table attributes, including visual ones Don't persist in-memory tables (i.e. tables where dbtype = 'memory')

 It may lead to breaking changes in the future
 * when attribute name changes e.g. `desc` -> `description`